KozenKi/pose-detection-/README.md

 # Fitness Exercise Dataset

-A fitness exercise dataset for human action recognition and posture analysis in home fitness scenarios.
+A public dataset for fitness exercise recognition and pose-based analysis.

 ## Contents
 This dataset includes three exercise categories: